Empyrexn/AWS_SIEM_Fall_2024/Opensearch/overview.md

 - **Use CloudWatch**: Monitor the health and performance of your OpenSearch domain using Amazon CloudWatch.
 - **Review Security**: Regularly review security settings and access policies to ensure they align with your security requirements.

----

-### **Conclusion**
-Creating a private OpenSearch domain involves setting up a secure network environment, configuring access controls, and managing the domain’s resources.
-By following this guide, you can establish a private, secure, and scalable OpenSearch environment tailored to your specific needs.

----

-This organized structure provides clear, step-by-step instructions to guide you through the process of creating a private OpenSearch domain on AWS.